JooNiv/QCut/README.md

 To use QCut with IQM's fake backends it is required to install [Qiskit IQM](https://github.com/iqm-finland/qiskit-on-iqm) for Qiskit <= 1.2 or [IQM client](https://docs.meetiqm.com/iqm-client) for Qiskit > 1.2.

-Installation can be doen via uv:
+Installation can be done via uv:

 ```bash
 uv pip install qiskit-iqm==17.8